SefyanKehail/wisepocket-dotnet18-angular18/README.md

 1. **Clone the repository and navigate to the backend folder**.
 2. **Set up the database**:
    - Create a database named `wisepocket-db`.
+   - Make sure you're in the backend/api directory.
    - Run the migration commands to set up the database schema:
      ```bash
      dotnet ef database update